 Methicillin-resistant Staphylococcus aureus (MRSA) is a major pathogen that causes severe multidrug-resistant infections in animals and humans.
-The S. aureus infection can be minor skin infections to life threatening conditions like bacteraemia, endocarditis, meningitis, toxic shock syndrome, pneumonia, and osteomyelitis.
+The S. aureus infection can be minor skin infections to life-threatening conditions like bacteremia, endocarditis, meningitis, toxic shock syndrome, pneumonia, and osteomyelitis.
 Although the MRSA was found in humans and other animals in previous researches, but few studies focused on MRSA in fish.
-A study conducted by Justine Fri et al. focusing on antimicrobial resistance, virulence profiles, and epidemiological types of MRSA isolated from healthy edible marine fish revealed a range of multiple antibiotic resistance profiles of MRSA.
+A study conducted by Justine Fri et al. focusing on antimicrobial resistance, virulence profiles and epidemiological types of MRSA isolated from healthy edible marine fish revealed a range of multiple antibiotic resistance profiles of MRSA.

-To read the entire article, please visit the website of International Journal of Microbiology (Link)
+To read the entire article, please visit the website of the International Journal of Microbiology (Link)